Tom Canty

 Thomas "Tom" Canty is a fictitious character from Mark Twain's 1881 novel The Prince and the Pauper.
 He was born the same day as Edward Tudor, the Prince of Wales in 1537 and grew up in a life of poverty with his abusive, alcoholic father and grandmother.
 His mother and his sisters always tried to protect him.
-He was well educated and learned Latin from Father Andrew, a local priest.
+He wasn't well educated but learned Latin from Father Andrew, a local priest.
 One day, while taking a stroll, he meets Edward.
 They exchange clothes with one another, and then due to a mistake, it is assumed that Tom is the Prince of Wales, not Edward.
-When King Henry VIII died, Edward was to be crowned King, however Tom was crowned instead.
+When King Henry VIII died, Edward was to be crowned King, but Tom is nearly crowned instead.
+Fortunately this did not happen, and Tom is saved.

-Tom was about to be crowned king when Edward comes in and proves that he is the rightful King by knowing where the Great Seal of England was, having hidden it just after they had switched clothes.
+At the last moment, Edward comes in and proves that he is the rightful King by knowing where the Great Seal of England was, having hidden it just after they had switched clothes.

 Edward is crowned King Edward VI of England, and names Tom his royal ward.
-The end of the book mentions that Tom lived to be a very old man, whereas Edward tragically died at the age of 15.
+The end of the book mentions that Tom was appointed a royal librarian and lived to be a very old man, whereas Edward tragically died at the age of 15.
+A common misconception is that Edward was not happy with Tom at the end.